-- 6.01 All salaried employees, other than part time faculty, shall be paid in 12 monthly installments made on or before the 23rd day of each month as denoted in the official payroll calendar. - 6.02 Upon beginning employment, all full-time contract employees shall have their pay prorated from their hire date to the end of the academic year or contract period (see "Contract Period"). - 6.03 Part time faculty shall be paid in four installments per semester as denoted in the official payroll calendar. - 6.04 Part-Time Community Services (non-credit) teachers shall be paid at the completion of their course or service or more frequently in longer courses if approved by the Vice President of Workforce and Continuing Education. - 6.05 Full-time and part time classified support personnel shall be paid semi-monthly as denoted in the official payroll calendar.
+- 6.01 All exempt employees, other than part-time faculty, shall be paid in 12 monthly installments made on or before the 23rd day of each month as denoted in the official payroll calendar. - 6.02 Upon beginning employment, all full-time exempt employees shall have their pay prorated from their hire date to the end of the fiscal/academic year or assignment period (see "Assignment Period"). - 6.03 Part-time faculty shall be paid in four installments for long semester assignments or two installments for short semester assignments. - 6.04 Part-Time Community Services (non-credit) teachers shall be paid at the completion of their course or service or more frequently in longer courses if approved by the Assistant Vice President of Academic Affairs. - 6.05 All non-exempt employees and student employees, other than part-time faculty, shall pursuant to the 24 bi-monthly payroll schedule.
+Payments shall be made on or before the 7th and the 22nd day of each month as denoted in the official payroll calendar.